Glossary — Agentic AI

 Building an AI agent from scratch means solving tool calling, state management, error handling, memory, and orchestration yourself.
 Agent frameworks handle these concerns so developers can focus on business logic.

 The landscape has matured rapidly.
 LangGraph offers stateful graph-based agents.
-CrewAI specializes in multi-agent teams.
+CrewAI specialises in multi-agent teams.
 OpenAI's Agents SDK provides a minimal, production-focused approach.
-PydanticAI emphasizes type safety.
+PydanticAI emphasises type safety.
 Each makes different tradeoffs between flexibility and simplicity.

 HOW POLICYLAYER USES THIS